 But before we dive into that, let’s talk about some of the must-haves you’ll need to market yourself as a modern nutritionist or dietitian.

-Must-Haves: Optimized Website, Social Media & Email
+Must-Haves: Website, Socials + Email

 OK so this may sound obvious – that doing a job right, needs the right tools – but everything in this section will ensure we can implement the strategies in this post effectively.

 Luckily, it’s 2021 and access to these tools is more simple, affordable and convenient than ever.